pi-lar/neuropil/doc/source/intro.rst

 Introduction
 ************
-neuro:pil is a small messaging library which by default adds two layers of encryption.
+neuropil is a small messaging library which by default adds two layers of encryption.
 It allows you to address devices, applications, persons worldwide without compromise for privacy or security requirements.

-All neuro:pil enabled applications or devices from an ad-hoc cluster of connected nodes which constantly exchange messages to detect failures and to exchange messages.
+All neuropil enabled applications or devices form an ad-hoc cluster of connected nodes which constantly exchange messages to detect failures and to exchange informations.
 Nodes can connect and disconnect at any time, messages will still be transported to their destinations.

 *********